Last Updated on by

 4. Buy water efficient devices: When you decide to buy any devices like washing machine which uses water, make sure to inquire about the efficiency of use of water in these devices.

 5. Use low-flow shower heads: You must know that the newer shower heads use 75% less water than the traditional water.
 Not only shower heads, replace all your taps in the house with low-flow technology water faucets.
 Here are a choice of shower heads I selected from Amazon.

 6. Use low-flow toilet flap: A family of 4 easily goes more than 12 times collectively to the toilet and each time you flush the toilet, it uses nearly 4 gallons of water, while older flaps may use more than 7 gallons of water.
 This easily runs into large amount of water per day.
 You will have to replace your whole unit for this.
-Better is to use half the brick and put it in the flush tank or better fill half litre water bottle with water and place it in the flush tank.
-This makes sure that water is used to a lesser quantity, each time you flush the toilet.
+Better is to use half the brick and put it in the flush tank or better fill half liter water bottle with water and place it in the flush tank.
+This makes sure that less water is used , each time you flush the toilet.

 8. Use bucket and mug instead of over head shower: If you are adventurous, you may start using a bucket and mug to take shower.
 This drastically reduces the use of water.
 A shower uses 2.1 gallons of water per minute.
 A 5 minute bath could easily use 10 gallons of water.
 An average bucket holds 5 gallons of water and when used to take bath, can reduce the water consumption drastically.

 9. Replace old bulbs with energy efficient LED bulbs: It is no surprise that the older the bulbs, the more energy they use.
 You must replace these older, yellowish bulbs with latest LED bulbs / lights which are energy efficient and also last longer.
 Fore more information, read about how light bulbs and LED can save you money.